Iris Investigate User Guide¶

 Build a URL to directly link to a specific search¶

-Not specifying the short code returns unpredictable results and misinterprets the search feature.
+Important: Not specifying the short code for field-specific searches returns unpredictable results and may misinterpret the search feature.

 Build a URL to directly link to a specific data panel for a domain name or IP address¶